 If anyone takes time to read my blog for any length of time they can not question my respect for the life long work of Milton Friedman.
 He has advanced the cause of freedom more than any other person I know of in the last 100 years except for Ronald Reagan who I give credit to for the collapse of the Berlin Wall.

-I only had once chance to correspond with Milton Friedman and he quickly answered my letter.
+I only had onc chance to correspond with Milton Friedman and he quickly answered my letter.
 It was a question concerning my favorite christian philosopher Francis Schaeffer.
-I had read in the 1981 printing of The Tapestry: the Life and Times of Francis and Edith Schaeffer on page 644 that Edith mentioned “that the KUP SHOW in Chicago, a talk show Francis was on twice, once with the economist Milton Friedman, whith whom he still has a good correspondence.”
+I had read in the 1981 printing of The Tapestry: the Life and Times of Francis and Edith Schaeffer on page 644 that Edith mentioned “that the KUP SHOW in Chicago, a talk show Francis was on twice, once with the economist Milton Friedman, with whom he still has a good correspondence.”
 I asked in a letter in the late 1990’s if Friedman remembered the content of any of that correspondence and he said he did not.

 1947: Economists representing the emerging Chicago School: Milton Friedman, George Stigler, and Aaron Director,

 JUDY GARLAND IRV KUPCINET Kup’s Show 1967

 1969 edit of Judy Garland’s 1967 appearance on Chicago based “Kup’s Show.”

 I was hoping the answer would have been yes because I also wanted to talk to Friedman about some religious subjects.
 I knew that Friedman had rejected religion at an early age.
 James A. Nuechterlein noted in 2007, “Milton Friedman grew up in Rahway, New Jersey, the son of Hungarian Jewish immigrants.
 (His parents were moderately observant, but Friedman, after an intense burst of childhood piety, rejected religion altogether.)